nikitavoloboev/data/docs/work/communication.md

 I like asking people [what they are excited about](https://twitter.com/HelloShreyas/status/1507219196781871113).

-One thing I learned is to always be proactive with cold approaching people, just phrase the first message to short and actionable.
+One thing I learned is to always be proactive with reaching out to people.
+Just phrase the first message to short and actionable.
 Many great things came from someone sending that first message and connecting.
+Often times Twitter or email are best entry points.

 And do [ask for help](https://twitter.com/FoundersPodcast/status/1601957896627310592) kindly, many will gladly help you or advise.